Start Budgeting With Our Free Worksheet

 If your output is a negative number, it’s time to find ways to cut down on your spending.
 Can you trim down how much you’re spending on eating out, avoid shopping for clothes for a month, or cancel your streaming service to save money?

 If your total output is a positive number, congratulations!
 You have extra money that can be used to build your savings or put towards paying down debt.
-Keep tracking your monthly spends and continue to look for ways to save more.
+Keep tracking your monthly spending and continue to look for ways to save more.

 Remember that your budget is not set in stone.
 You can change your budget to fit your life situation at any time.
 Keep it up to date by adjusting your categories and your allotments as needed.